mnot/avoiding-internet-centralization/draft-nottingham-avoiding-internet-centralization.md

 The introduction of an intermediary role -- i.e., one that performs a function but is not a first party to communication -- adds indirect and platform centralization risk to Internet protocols, because it brings opportunities for control and observation.
 At the same time, intermediation often adds significant value to a protocol, or enables what is considered a necessary function.

-While (as discussed above) standards efforts have a very limited capability to prevent or control indirect and platform centralization, constraints on intermediary functions -- when designed explicitly into a protocol -- and prevent at least the most egregious outcomes.
+While (as discussed above) standards efforts have a very limited capability to prevent or control indirect and platform centralization, constraints on intermediary functions can prevent at least the most egregious outcomes.
 In general, this can be achieved by limiting the nature of the intermediary role to the most minimal function possible.

 For example, HTTP allows intermediaries to see the full content of traffic by default, even when they are only performing basic functions such as routing.
 However, with the introduction of HTTPS and the CONNECT method (see {{Section 9.3.6 of HTTP}}), combined with market forces to adopt HTTPS, those intermediaries now only have access to the appropriate routing information.

-When carefully considered, intermediation can be a powerful way to enforce functional boundaries -- for example, to reduce the need for users to trust potentially malicious endpoints, as seen in the so-called "oblivious" protocols currently in development (e.g., {{?I-D.pauly-dprive-oblivious-doh}}) that allow end users to hide their identity from services, while still accessing them.
+When carefully considered, intermediation can also be a powerful way to enforce functional boundaries -- for example, to reduce the need for users to trust potentially malicious endpoints, as seen in the so-called "oblivious" protocols currently in development (e.g., {{?I-D.pauly-dprive-oblivious-doh}}) that allow end users to hide their identity from services, while still accessing them.

-The same advice applies in these cases; the observation and control potential SHOULD be as minimal as possible, while still meeting the design goals of the protocol.

-See {{?I-D.thomson-tmi}} for more guidance.
+See {{?I-D.thomson-tmi}} for more guidance on protocol intermediation.

-Another kind of intermediation is created when a new feature or service is built using a standard as a substrate.
-For example, many Web sites offer new functions like social networking and aggregated news updates that can be viewed as a proprietary intermediary function on the Internet.
-These intermediaries may not be a format part of the underlying protocol (in the case of Web sites, HTTP), but they can still interpose a third party into communication.
-This kind of intermediation is more effectively dealt with by standardising the function, rather than restricting the capability of the protocol; see {{up}}.
+The term "intermediary" is also used (often in legal and regulatory contexts) more broadly than it has been in protocol design; for example, an auction Web site intermediates between buyers and sellers is considered an intermediary, even though it is not formally an intermediary in HTTP (see {{Section 3.7 of HTTP}}).
+Protocol designers can address the centralization risk associated with this kind of intermediation by standardising the function, rather than restricting the capabilities of the underlying protocols; see {{up}}.

 ## Avoid Over-Extensibility {#evolution}